Web Application Security Best Practices: Fortifying Your Product for Sustainable Growth

 XDR collects security data from all layers of the stack, including web applications, networks, clouds, and endpoints.
 It leverages advanced analytics and automation to detect both known and unknown threats.
 Most importantly, XDR integrates directly with security tools, enabling real-time threat response.

-Protecting web applications in 2024 requires a multi-layered approach that addresses evolving security threats and leverages the latest best practices.
-Here are key strategies to ensure your web applications remain secure.
+Securing web applications requires a multi-layered approach that addresses evolving security threats and leverages the latest best practices.
+Here are the key 8 strategies to ensure your web application remain secure.

 1. Adopt a cybersecurity framework